 There are two categories of artificial tears:

 • Preservative-free eye drops.
-This type has fewer additives and is generally recommended if you apply artificial tears more than four times a day, or if you have moderate or severe dry eyes.
+This type has fewer additives and is generally recommended if you apply artificial tears more than four times a day, or if you have moderate or very dry eyes.
 Preservative-free eye drops may come in single-dose vials.

 If you still don't have relief after trying different products, the next step might be to try one or more artificial tear ointments.
 These can temporarily cause blurred vision, so you might prefer to apply the ointment just before bedtime.